New Piano Database Instructions

 - Enter your selections and click Submit to find all models that match your desired criteria.
 In each choice category, you may make multiple selections (e.g., multiple sizes, multiple styles, etc.).

 - Use the Keyword field to find a specific brand.
 You may combine a Keyword with other criteria to further limit your search.
 When searching on a foreign brand name, enter vowels without marks such as umlauts or accents (e.g., o, not ö).
 If you’re not sure how to spell a name, enter the part you know and the search function will find any name containing that sequence of letters.
+Important: Use the Keyword field for brand name only—do not include model number or letter.

 - The results of your search are displayed below the search criteria.
 Initially they’re shown in alphabetical order by brand, but you can click on the column headings to sort, for example, by size, price range, or furniture style.